About Trips Top 10 Lists References Recent Changes Email Me

 Here's a juvenile, with a somewhat less pointy snout.
 They are often found on the highest point in the area, surveying the landscape for potential food and predators.

 In three days of hikes around the West MacDonnell Ranges, this was the only species of lizard I saw in the daytime.
-Fortunately I saw many different interesting lizards
+Fortunately I saw many different interesting lizards at night.

 Ellery Creek Big Hole, West MacDonnell National Park, Northern Territory, Australia—October 15, 2015